taoyuan/jayson/README.md

 * `reviver` -> Function to use as a JSON reviver
 * `replacer` -> Function to use as a JSON replacer
 * `generator` -> Function to generate request ids with.
-If omitted, RJ will just generate a "random" number that is [RFC4122][rfc_4122_spec] compliant and looks similar to this: `3d4be346-b5bb-4e28-bc4a-0b721d4f9ef9`
+If omitted, RemJson will just generate a "random" number that is [RFC4122][rfc_4122_spec] compliant and looks similar to this: `3d4be346-b5bb-4e28-bc4a-0b721d4f9ef9`
 * `version` -> Can be either `1` or `2` depending on which specification should be followed in communicating with the server.
 Defaults to `2` for [JSON-RPC 2.0][jsonrpc-spec]

 [rfc_4122_spec]: http://www.ietf.org/rfc/rfc4122.txt